ZeroPie/EsNextExamples/README.md

 things going on there...

+1. const
-1) Destructuring
+1. Destructuring
-2) arrow functions
+1. arrow functions
-3) implicit return in arrow functions
+1. implicit return in arrow functions
-4) var dumping in destructuring ,
+1. var dumping in destructuring ,
-5) ( ͡° ͜ʖ ͡°)
+1. ( ͡° ͜ʖ ͡°)

 Spreading: